 You can check out the following post if you want to learn more about how to clear your homebrew.
 I go over 7 proven methods: How to Clear Home Brew Beer

-But First What Exactly is Gelatin?
+What Exactly is Gelatin?

-When Should You Add Gelatin to Your Beer
+When Should You Add Gelatin to Beer?

-You can add it into the fermenter or you can put it directly into the keg, either way will work just fine.
+You can add it into the fermenter or you can put it directly into the keg, either way, will work just fine.
 I’ve done both methods and they both work equally well.

 There are a couple of reasons for this: